-First, we conclude that the spatial structure of homes and jobs reflects relevant margins of adjustment in response to job displacement.
-Our novel finding is that displaced workers experience an average increase of about 20% in commuting distance and a decrease of about 14% in moving home over the post-displacement period of thirty-six months.
-Interestingly, the patterns of adjustment change over the worker's post-displacement period - a longer time since job displacement is associated with a lower loss in employment, a smaller increase in commute, and a higher loss in hourly wage.
-We showed that the patterns in wage and commute are caused by displaced workers who take up their first job since displacement.
-The results suggest a remarkable pattern: workers who experience a longer time of unemployment since job displacement prefer a smaller increase in the commuting distance to a lower loss in hourly wage.
-The results indicate that the commuting distance is a more relevant margin of labour adjustment than moving home for workers who have been displaced.
-Hence, there are societal costs, in addition to losses in employment and wages, due to an increase in the commuting distance.
+of thirty-six months.
+The results indicate that for workers who have been displaced the commuting distance is a more relevant margin of labour adjustment than changing home.
+Interestingly, the patterns of adjustment change over the worker's post-displacement period - a longer postdisplacement unemployment duration is associated with a lower loss in employment, a smaller increase in commute, and a higher loss in hourly wage.
+We showed that the patterns in wage and commute are caused by displaced workers who take up their first job since displacement and not by displaced workers who change between jobs or homes.
+Consistent with a conceptual framework that predicts a positive correlation between wages and commute, our results suggest that displaced workers who experience a longer time of unemployment prefer a smaller increase in the commuting distance to a lower loss in hourly wage.
+Thus there are societal costs involved in job displacement, in addition to losses in employment and wages, due to an increase in the commuting distance.
 Our findings are relevant for policies that aim to limit the impact of negative employment shocks.

-Second, we conclude that workers' housing tenure is a substantial and persistent source of heterogeneity in the displacement effects on employment, wages and commute, but not on moving home.
+Second, we conclude that the worker's housing state is a substantial and persistent source of heterogeneity in the displacement effects on employment, wages and commute, but not on changing home.
 We find that displaced underwater homeowners, compared to other displaced owners and tenants, experience a lower loss in employment.
 Moreover, highly leveraged owners experience a relatively high loss in wage and become employed relatively close to home.
 In addition, outright owners experience the highest increase in the commuting distance.
 The results suggest that more leveraged workers have a stronger incentive to become employed.
 Moreover, it seems that the geographic immobility of displaced homeowners (relative to tenants) and underwater owners (relative to other owners) does not hinder post-displacement employment outcomes.
 The geographic immobility of Dutch workers could be relatively unimportant for the functioning of the labour market, as the surface area of the Netherlands is relatively small.
+In addition, the Great Recession led to a decrease in the overall propensity to change home, which could explain the negligible displacement effect on changing home throughout this period.
 Further research is needed to understand whether this observation also holds for other countries.
-Importantly, our findings are relevant for policies that subsidise homeownership or stimulate mortgage debt, as these policies does not seem to hamper displaced workers' labour market outcomes.
+Importantly, our findings are relevant for government policies that subsidise homeownership or stimulate mortgage debt, as relatively high mortgage debt does neither seem to hamper the labour market outcomes nor the probability of changing home following job displacement.

-All in all, we showed that workers' housing tenure affects the post-displacement outcomes in employment, wage and commuting distance, but not in moving home.
+All in all, we showed that workers' housing state affects the postdisplacement outcomes in employment, wage and commuting distance, but not in changing home.
 Consistent with financial incentive structures, this evidence suggests that more leveraged displaced owners prioritise sooner re-employment over lower wage losses.
-In this regard, endogenous job search intensity and efficiency alone does not fully explain the difference in the unemployment duration of workers who vary by housing tenure category.
+In this regard, endogenous job search intensity and efficiency alone does not fully explain the difference in the unemployment duration of workers who vary by housing state.
 Based on the evidence, however, we cannot discuss the extent to which displaced workers make trade-offs between the use of margins of adjustment.
 Further research, based on a structural approach, is needed to better understand this issue.